 Canadian business owners may also choose to start a business in the US for the benefits a limited liability company offers.
 In fact, you can start an LLC in the US without moving to the US.

-If you plan to travel to the US for business, you can get a business visa depending on your business purpose.
+If you intend to travel to the US for business, the visa you need depends on the nature of your business and investment.
+Here are some options:

-- E-2 Visa for Canadians Buying an Existing U.S. Business
+- E-2 Visa for Buying an Existing US Business – If you purchase a business already operating in the US.

-- E-2 Visa for Canadians Starting a New U.S. Business
+- E-2 Visa for Starting a New Business – If you’re launching a brand-new venture in the US.

 Where Should You Incorporate Your Business in the US?